timrobertson0122/CV/README.md

 #### JavaScript

 What I've seen so far of Javascript and it's vast collection of libraries/frameworks excites me and I am particularly keen to develop my knowledge of how JS can provide a full-stack solution.
 I thoroughly enjoyed developing a hybrid mobile app for my final project at Makers using Angular (Ionic).

+#### Mobile

+Our two-week final project provided the opportunity to tackle a new technology, and I opted to teach myself how to build a hybrid mobile app using Ionic (Angular) and Cordova.
+Whilst debugging across multiple platforms proved tricky, I very much enjoyed the experience.
+Ultimately, I was able to produce an app that was fully function on my android device, and could be demoed during the project presentation.

 #### Design